British Choirs on the Net

 • Eton College Chapel Choir, Bucks.
 54 boys from the school (with one or two masters), a large number of whom are Music Scholars who were previously choristers at cathedrals or chapels

 • Euxton Singers, Lancashire: e-mail only: contact Tim Steele.
 A Ladies' choir, over 30 strong.
-Light-hearted but with a song for every occasion
+Light-hearted but with a song for every occasion.

 • Ex Cappella The choir is open (by audition) to any ex girl A Cappella choristers in order to provide an opportunity of continuing the tradition after leaving school.
 In order to make this possible, rehearsals and events will take place during university/school holiday periods which, happily, coincide with many cathedral choir holidays